-NRG Energy incurred impairment charges of \$229.6 million for the nine months ended September 30, 2003 and \$2.5 billion for the same period in 2002.
-During second quarter of 2003, NRG Energy received unfavorable FERC orders related to its Connecticut facilities, which resulted in an impairment charge of \$221.5 million.
-Credit rating downgrades, defaults under certain credit agreements, increased collateral requirements and reduced liquidity experienced by NRG Energy during the third quarter of 2002 were "triggering events" which required NRG Energy to review the recoverability of NRG Energy's long-lived assets.
+NRG Energy incurred impairment charges of \$230.0 million for the nine months ended September 30, 2003 and \$2.5 billion for the same period in 2002.
+During second quarter of 2003, NRG Energy received unfavorable FERC orders related to NRG Energy's Connecticut facilities, which resulted in an impairment charge of \$221.5 million.
+Credit rating downgrades, defaults under certain credit agreements, increased collateral requirements and reduced liquidity experienced by NRG Energy during the third quarter of 2002 were "triggering events" which required NRG Energy to review the recoverability of its long-lived assets.
 Adverse economic conditions resulted in declining energy prices.
-Consequently, NRG Energy determined that many of its construction projects and certain of its operational projects were impaired during the third quarter of 2002 and were written down to fair market value.
+Consequently, NRG Energy determined that many of its construction projects and its operational projects were impaired during the third quarter of 2002 and should be written down to fair market value.
 NRG Energy incurred write downs of equity method investments of \$136.7 million for the nine months ended September 30, 2003 and \$127.7 million for the same period in 2002.
-The write downs for the nine months ended September 30, 2003 and 2002 consisted primarily of permanent reductions in the value of NRG Energy's Loy Yang project and SRW Cogeneration LP project and were based on a third party market valuation and updated market values received in response to marketing Loy Yang for possible sale.
-During the nine months ended September 30, 2003, NRG Energy incurred reorganizational and restructuring charges of \$95.5 million, which primarily consisted of employee separation costs, advisor and other professional fees.
-For the same period ended September 30, 2002, NRG Energy incurred restructuring charges of \$37.7 million, which consisted of employee separation costs and advisor fees.
-During the third quarter of 2003, NRG Energy recorded a \$396.0 million charge in connection with the resolution of the FirstEnergy Arbitration Claim.
-This amount is recorded on the balance sheet as a prepetition liability.
+The write downs for the nine months ended September 30, 2003 and 2002 consisted primarily of NRG Energy's Loy Yang project and SRW Cogeneration LP project and were based on a third party market valuation and updated market values received in response to marketing Loy Yang for possible sale.
+During the nine months ended September 30, 2003, NRG Energy incurred restructuring charges of \$491.5 million, which primarily consisted of a \$396.0 million charge recorded in connection with the resolution of the FirstEnergy Arbitration Claim.
+For the same period ended September 30, 2002, NRG Energy incurred restructuring charges of \$37.7, which consisted of employee separation costs and advisor fees.

-NRG Energy incurred a net loss before impairment and restructuring charges, write downs of equity method investments of equity method investments and a loss on legal settlement of \$48.0 million for the nine months ended September 30, 2003 compared to \$461.8 million for the same period in 2002, representing a decreased loss of \$413.7 million.
-The lower net loss for 2003 is attributed to increased revenues from majority-owned operations for the nine months ended September 30, 2003 compared to the same period in 2002 due to higher market prices driven by higher natural gas prices and due to an increase in capacity revenues due to additional projects becoming operational in the middle of 2002 and higher sales in New York.
-In addition, equity in operating earnings of unconsolidated affiliates increased for the nine months ended September 30, 2003 compared to the same period in 2002 due to favorable results at West Coast Power project resulting from increased ancillary and RMR contract revenues.
-The sale of NRG Energy investment in MESI in 2002 also resulted in a favorable impact in 2003, as MESI generated substantial equity losses in the prior year.
-These favorable items were offset by losses incurred on the Connecticut Standard Offer contracts due to increased market prices, increased operating expenses, contract terminations and liquidated damages triggered by our financial condition and additional restructuring charges.
+NRG Energy incurred a net loss before impairment and restructuring charges and write downs of equity method investments of \$48.1 million for the nine months ended September 30, 2003 compared to \$461.8 million for the same period in 2002, representing a decreased loss of \$413.7 million.
+The lower net loss for 2003 is attributed to increased revenues from majority owned operations for the nine months ended September 30, 2003 compared to the same period 2002 due to higher market prices driven by higher natural gas prices and due to an increase in capacity revenues due to additional projects becoming operational in the mid part of 2002 and higher sales in New York.
+In addition, equity in operating earnings of unconsolidated affiliates increased for the nine months ended September 30, 2003 compared to the same period in 2002 due to favorable results at West Coast Power resulting from increased ancillary and RMR contract revenues.
+The sale of NRG Energy's investment in MESI in 2002 also resulted in a favorable impact in 2003, as MESI generated substantial equity losses in the prior years.
+These favorable items were offset by losses incurred on the Connecticut Standard Offer contracts due to increased market prices, increased operating expenses, contract terminations and liquidated damages triggered by NRG Energy's financial condition and additional restructuring charges.